sickOscar/sudfa/server/src/API.md

   - OK: the soldier is alive
   - SILENCED: the soldier is silenced and can't cast, heal or silence
   - BLIND: the soldier can't do any physical attack
+  - POISONED: the soldier is poisoned, it will loose 2HP at the end of his next turn
+  - PROTECTED: the soldier is protected, the next attack will not harm him (hit or cast)
   - DEAD: the soldier is dead

 ### Enemy Soldier Api